What Makes Looped Transformers Perform Better Than Non-Recursive Ones

 \subsubsection{Experimental Results}

-In the following, we present the experimental results on the above five datasets in Figure \ref{fig:parity}$\sim$\ref{fig:dict}.
+In the following, we present the experimental results on the above five datasets in Figures \ref{fig:parity}$\sim$\ref{fig:dict}.
 For each dataset, we compare the training, validation, and length generalization performances of the three models.
-Figure \ref{fig:grouped_training_times_hours} summarizes the computational efficiency of the SHIFT framework compared to the \emph{Looped-Attn} baseline.
+Figure \ref{fig:grouped_training_times_hours} summarizes the computational efficiency of the SHIFT framework compared to the \looped baseline.